News: Motorcycle rider dies after collision with car in West Palm Beach

 WEST PALM BEACH, FL – A man died after his motorcycle was involved in a collision with a car in West Palm Beach Saturday morning, the Palm Beach Post reports.

-According to the Palm Beach County Sheriff’s Office, 23-year-old Apollo Bummolo was riding a Yamaha motorcycle east on Southern Boulevard at about 1:30 a.m. when he changed lanes for unknown reasons.
+According to the Palm Beach County Sheriff’s Office, 23-year-old Apollo Bummolo was riding a Yamaha motorcycle east on Southern Boulevard at about 1:30 a.m.
+There was a collision with a 2020 Toyota Camry.

-Bummolo entered the path of an eastbound Toyota Camry, which struck the side of the motorcycle.
-He was thrown onto the front of the car, which then veered and struck a road sign.
+The Camry driver, an 18-year-old named Esteban Cuadra, was traveling more than 124mph when he struck Bummolo’s motorcycle on the right-hand side.
+Bummolo was thrown onto the front of the car, which then veered and struck a road sign.

-The motorcyclist was thrown off the car and was then run over by the vehicle.
-Bummolo, a West Palm Beach resident, was pronounced dead at the scene.
+Bummolo was then thrown off the car and run over by the vehicle.
+He was pronounced dead at the scene.
+Cuadra sustained minor injuries.

 The majority of motorcycle crashes involve another vehicle and they can lead to catastrophic injuries or fatalities.
 So if you have been injured or lost a loved one in such a crash, contact our Miami motorcycle accident lawyers.
 We fight for our clients and will work hard to make sure you receive the fair compensation you are entitled to following a traumatic accident.
 If you would like to schedule a free consultation regarding your individual case, call us at 888-913-4296, text 844-984-1937, or reach out to us online.